-Regular working hours - Alasivu
+Regular working hours -alasivu - UUSI laki

 Please note: A new version of the Finnish Working Hours Act entered into force on 1 January 2020.
-The information on this website is based on provisions that have now been repealed.
-We are working on updates and will release them as soon as possible.
+The information on this page is based on the new Act.
+You can find the content according to the old Act here.

 Average working hours

-- two consecutive three-week periods or
+- in any two consecutive three-week periods or

-- three consecutive two-week periods.
+- in any three consecutive two-week periods.

 In the case of work schedules that are based on two consecutive three-week periods, employees’ regular working hours must not exceed 128 hours during either of the two three-week periods.
 In the case of work schedules that are based on three consecutive two-week periods, employees’ regular working hours must not exceed 88 hours during any of the three two-week periods.